SocialMachineLab/ArtworkOntology/README.md

 # Artwork Object Ontology (ARTO)

-In this repo, you will find an [overview](#overview) of ARTO and its contextual and descriptive models, followed by an [example](#an-example-of-using-arto-to-represent-the-shepherdess-artwork) using RDF and RDF-star to demonstrate how ARTO can be used to represent artworks.
+This repository presents an [overview](#overview) of ARTO and its contextual and descriptive models, followed by an [example](#an-example-of-using-arto-to-represent-the-shepherdess-artwork) using RDF and RDF-star to demonstrate how ARTO can be used to represent artworks.
 A set of [queries and competency questions](./CompetencyQuestions.md) are also provided to support the use of ARTO.

 We further explore the [literature](#unique-contributions-of-arto-in-relation-to-the-literature) to highlight ARTO’s unique aspects and compare it with major ontologies used to meta-represent artworks.
 Finally, we present how ARTO was [evaluated](#interview-arto-conceptual-evaluation).